saman-pasha/LCC/README.md

 }
 ```
 ## Program Structure
-lcc program involves one or many target form.
+lcc program involves one or many `target` or `class` form.
-targets are translating it's content forms to C code.
+`target` form translates it's contents forms to C code but `class` form compiles it's definition in OOP manner.
-each target must has a target c file, and a list of feature arguments.
+each `target` must has a target c file and a list of feature arguments.
+each `class` must has a name and a list of feature arguments.
 ### Features
-All features could be omitted or if available accept `#t` for default behaviour or `#f` for do nothing.
+All features could be omitted or each one if available accepts `#t` for default behaviour or `#f` for do nothing.
-* <b>:std</b>: writes standard libraries inclusion at top of target file.
+* <b>:std</b>: writes standard libraries inclusion at top of `target` file or `class` generated C file.
 ```lisp
 (target "main.c"
   (:std #t)